nikki0519/TRUNK_Tutorial_Paper/Monolithic Architectures/README.md

 7. [Vision Transformers (ViT)][5]
 8. [DinoV2][6]

 To reproduce the comparison results on the EMNIST, CiFAR10, and SVHN datasets, execute the comparisons.py script.
 The data will be downloaded when this script is executed.
+Pre-Trained weights are also available in the respective folders.

 ```bash
 python comparisons.py --dataset emnist --model resnet